 Atrazine and its breakdown products are known to persist in ground water significantly longer than in surface water, which may account for some of these long-term concentrations.
 Atrazine, and the Atrazine breakdown products (Deisopropyl atrazine and Desethyl atrazine) have similar toxicological effects.
 When they are found in the same well, the detections can be combined together to determine health risk.
 The combined concentration of these pesticides should be below $3 \mu g/L$ to be under the MCL reference point to be protective of human health.
-Individually in 2018, Atrazine is a Level 1 category and Desethyl atrazine has decreased to a Level 2 detection, and the combined concentrations are in the Level 2 category (Figure 13).
+Individually in 2019, Atrazine is a Level 1 category and Desethyl atrazine has decreased to a Level 2 detection, and the combined 2019 concentrations are in the Level 2 category (Figure 13).
 In 2016, both Atrazine and Desethyl atrazine were in the Level 2 category, with a combined concentration in the Level 3 category.
 In 2010, the combined concentrations were in the Level 4 category but have decreased since that time (Figure 13).
-Long-term data collection is required to determine if recent increases in concentrations persist.
-There is annual monitoring of this well, but the surrounding well data suggest that these concentrations are from an isolated source that remains unidentified.
+Long-term data collection is required to determine if recent increases in concentrations are from an isolated source that remains unidentified.
 At this time the water quality does not exceed the drinking water standard.
-If concentrations continue to increase, there is concern that this water may no longer be a suitable drinking water source and an alternate drinking water source should be identified.
+If concentrations increase, there is concern that this water may no longer be a suitable drinking water source and an alternate drinking water source should be identified.
 However, Atrazine can be removed from drinking water by using Granular Activated Carbon systems.